Jeanselme/Eve/README.md

 python3.5 dataExtraction.py
 ```

-To compute a comparison of the different algorithm, execute :
+To compute a comparison of the different algorithms, execute :
 ```
 python3.5 performances.py
 ```